Gradfordl/y-the-social-media/README.md

 ## Unsolved Problems
     "Like" functionality is not fully functional yet, there was difficulty getting likes to connect to posts and comments in the database and persisting the incrementing/decrementing of the values.

 ## Future Enhancements
-    In the coming future, I'd like to implement a few more features to make the app come to life:
+    In the future, I'd like to implement a few more features to make the app come to life:

     * The ability to "add" or "follow" other users, and have their posts be the posts to populate on the home page.